 [The following handbook is presented as a practical guide for teachers, counselors, educational administrators, and parents to help them better understand and relate to their gifted students.
+Many, but not all gifted students are creative.
+Most of the advice in this book is useful to teachers of creative students.
 It has been adapted for the web and posted with the author's permission.]

 A Handbook for Consulting with Gifted and Talented

 Often a counselor's first introduction to the needs and concerns of gifted students is a bright student whose behaviors are so different from the norm that he or she comes to the attention of the guidance office.
 Cases that attract counselors' interest to issues of giftedness might include a high-achieving student who unexpectedly gets in trouble with the law; a high-IQ student who seems to be deliberately failing classes; or a student with broad interests and talents in a wide variety of areas who seems paralyzed by the need to make a career decision.
 These cases are jolting because they are at odds with the stereotype of gifted students prevalent in society at large as well as in education circles: that gifted students "have it all together."
 The stereotype is partly the result of a tendency to generalize the concept of giftedness to all behaviors that are socially desirable.